Be careful what you wish for

 Nurse: Oh no, you have been very good.

 When my blood oxygen levels were better I was wheeled back to the ward.
 I called HWSNBN and my family.
 I thought I sounded perfectly normal.
 Apparently I was speaking very slowly, like someone caught in a time warp.
 I figured out how to turn on the TV which felt like a triumph.
-Federer was losing in the first round, but that may have been the morphine.
+Federer was losing in the first round of Wimbledon, but that may have been the morphine.

 The morphine started to wear off just as I had visitors and the vomiting started.
 Let me tell you being sick after abdominal surgery no fun whatsoever.
 Who knew?
 Unable to keep even water down they injected me with anti sickness drugs.
 HSWNBN had ordered me lunch: cheese souffle and chocolate cheesecake.
 But all I could manage when I was finally hungry at 8pm that evening was jelly and dry toast.